Do I Have to Pay Taxes on My Insurance Settlement?

 Medical claims aren't taxed

-Any medical claim you make to insurance, whether part of a settlement you make after an accident or simply a claim for a medical appointment, won't be taxed.
+Anything your health insurance pays for, whether part of a settlement you make after an accident or simply a claim for a medical appointment, generally won't be taxed.

-When you're making a health insurance claim, it's likely that you won't touch any money at all because health insurance companies most commonly pay doctors directly.
-But even if you paid out of pocket for a medical expense and are reimbursed later, you won't have to pay taxes on the amount you're paid.
+When you're making a health insurance claim, you usually won't touch any money at all because health insurance companies most commonly pay doctors directly.
+But even if you paid out of pocket for a medical expense and are reimbursed later, you typically won't have to pay taxes on the amount you're paid.

-You can actually save even more on your medical bills and taxes by using a flexible spending account, or FSA, to pay the bill.
-FSAs are most commonly offered as a benefit through your job.
+You can actually save even more on your taxes by using a FSA or HSA to pay the bill.
+They're both commonly offered as a benefit through your job.

-When you sign up for an FSA, you set aside a certain amount of pretax money per year to spend on medical expenses.
+When you sign up for one of these accounts, you set aside a certain amount of pretax money per year to spend on medical expenses.
 You can use it to pay deductibles and coinsurance for doctor's visits, prescriptions and more.

-Money you put into an FSA generally expires at the end of each year, so you should only put in as much as you think you will spend in a given year.
+Money you put into an FSA generally expires at the end of each year, but money from an HSA is yours forever.

 Life and disability insurance claims may be taxed

-A life insurance payout — the kind that's distributed after the insured person dies — isn't taxed as income.
-However, it may be subject to estate taxes, depending on the size of the insured's estate.
-The state where the insured and beneficiaries live may also charge an estate or inheritance tax.
+A typical life insurance payout — the kind that's paid after the insured person dies — isn't taxed as income.
+However, it may be subject to estate taxes if the deceased person's estate is large enough: $13.99 million in 2025, and $15 million in 2026.
+The state where the deceased person and their beneficiaries live may also charge an estate or inheritance tax.

 In addition, any interest gained from a life insurance payout, or any money you withdraw from a cash-value life insurance policy while the insured person is still alive, is counted as income and taxed as such.